The 12 Best Guitar Lessons Websites Online (Free and Paid Options)

 12. ArtistWorks Guitar – Paid (Free Lesson Samples)

 ArtistWorks is an online instrument-learning platform (guitar, bass guitar, banjo, piano, etc.) that offers guitar lessons in abundance.
 You can choose a course you want to try out, whether you’re a beginner, intermediate, or advanced player.
 The platform offers anything from acoustic guitar, fingerpicking, and bluegrass to electric jazz guitar.

 The guitar courses are paid but there are some free lesson samples that you can try before committing which is neat.
 There are some big names on this platform and you can learn from the best.

 What’s great about ArtistWorks is the interaction aspect.
 You can schedule a video exchange with your tutor for feedback which makes it a more intimate experience if you want to ask specific questions.
 The lessons are on the pricier side but you can choose specific styles that cater to your skill level.

 As you can see, some of these sites are specialized for specific groups of guitarists, while others are pretty general and offer a wide range of lessons of various styles, both for beginners and those more advanced.

 Best lessons are usually on those sites that require membership, but a lot of amazing things can be found on free sites as well, especially on YouTube channels.
-After all, even paid websites offer at least 7 days of trial period, so you have enough time to get familiar with it and decide if you want to pay or not.
+After all, even paid websites offer at least a 7-day trial period, so you have enough time to get familiar with it and decide if you want to pay or not.